slingr-stack/slingr-docs/content/en/docs/getting-started/first-steps/event-planner/firstlook.md

 toc: true
 ---

-In this section, we are going to see the changes that we did to our app in the previous section.
-First, we need to open the runtime.
-Open the developer portal and click on the runtime button (The one with the square) to open the runtime in a new tab.
-Great!
-Go to All events and click on an event.
-It should open a read-only view.
-Let’s click on `Edit` and change the status of the event to `Cancel`.
+In this section, we'll review the changes made to our app in the previous section.

+First, open the developer portal and click on the runtime button (the square icon) to open the runtime in a new tab.
+Then, go to the ```All Events``` section and click on an event to open a read-only view.
+Click on ```Edit``` and change the status of the event to ```Cancel```.

+Great job!
+With a small step, we've successfully added a new field to our events.
+In the next section, we'll create some actions to change the status of an event without having to enter the edit view.

 ![Alt Text](/images/vendor/event-planner/firstlook/ww_event_planner_readonly_no_delete.png)

 ![Alt Text](/images/vendor/event-planner/firstlook/ww_event_planner_status_field.png)

-Great right?
-With a small step, we have added a new field to our events.
-In the next section, we are going to create some actions to change the status of an event without having to enter the edit view.